engineerkong/Learning_Notes/Applications/Prepare_English.md

 - Keywords: robot tasks, reinforcement learning algorithms and hyperparameters, sim2real transfer, landscape visualization.
 - Details:
 1. Define three robot tasks: reach, push, pick and place.
 Select two algorithms: SAC and PPO.
 Select two hyperparameters: learning rate and discount factor.
-2. Find and tailor the simulation environment to match the real robot environment.
+2. Search and tailor the simulation environment to match the real robot environment.
 3. Conduct trial training with one combination of algorithms and hyperparameters in the simulation to identify the suitable reward function and determine the total time consumption.
 4. Train multiple combinations for each robot task in the simulation over a cloud server.
 5. Implement the trained models in the real robot environment and compare the performance between simulation and reality.